JuliaNLSolvers/Optim.jl/docs/src/user/config.md

 * `x_tol`: Absolute tolerance in changes of the input vector `x`, in infinity norm.
 Defaults to `0.0`.
 * `f_tol`: Relative tolerance in changes of the objective value.
 Defaults to `0.0`.
 * `g_tol`: Absolute tolerance in the gradient, in infinity norm.
 Defaults to `1e-8`.
 For gradient free methods, this will control the main convergence tolerance, which is solver specific.
-* `f_calls_limit`: A soft upper limit on the number of objective calls.
+* `f_calls_limit`: A soft upper limit on the number of direct objective calls.
 Defaults to `0` (unlimited).
 Does not count the objective calls in gradient and hessian estimation.
 * `g_calls_limit`: A soft upper limit on the number of gradient calls.
 Defaults to `0` (unlimited).
 * `h_calls_limit`: A soft upper limit on the number of Hessian calls.
 Defaults to `0` (unlimited).
 * `allow_f_increases`: Allow steps that increase the objective value.
 Defaults to `false`.
 Note that, when setting this to `true`, the last iterate will be returned as the minimizer even if the objective increased.